-Entry to the Master of Professional Psychology requires the successful completion of an Australian Psychology Accreditation Council (APAC) accredited four year sequence of study in Psychology (e.g. Bachelor of Psychological Science (Honours); Graduate Diploma of Psychological Science or equivalent) within the last 10 years, with a minimum lower second class Honours (H2B), or equivalent (2.0 on the Bond University 4-point scale or CGPA of 65 per cent to 74 per cent).
-Applicants are assessed on academic merit, referee reports, and personal suitability via interview and psychometric testing.
-Candidates must also be eligible for provisional registration as a Psychologist with the Psychology Board of Australia.
+Entry to the Master of Professional Psychology requires the successful completion of an Australian Psychology Accreditation Council (APAC) accredited four-year sequence of study in psychology.
+Approved pathway programs include the Bachelor of Psychological Science (Honours), Graduate Diploma of Psychological Science, or equivalent.
+Programs must have been completed within the last 10 years, with a minimum of Lower Second-Class Honours (H2B) or equivalent (GPA of 2.0 on the Bond University 4-point scale or CGPA of 65 per cent to 74 per cent).
+Applicants are then assessed on academic merit, referee reports, and personal suitability via interview and psychometric testing.
+Candidates must also be eligible for provisional registration as a Psychologist with the psychology Board of Australia.

-The program meets the requirements for registration as set out by the Psychology Board of Australia.
-Upon successful completion of the program, graduates will independently source and undertake an additional one year of supervised practice to become eligible to apply for full registration as a Psychologist, and full membership of the Australian Psychology Society (APS).
+This program meets the requirements for registration as set out by the Psychology Board of Australia.
+Upon successful completion of the program, graduates must independently source and undertake an additional year of supervised practice to become eligible to apply for full registration as a psychologist, and for full membership with the Australian Psychology Society (APS).